keigan-motor/pykeigan_motor/README.rst

 https://github.com/IanHarvey/bluepy

 You can use USB serial feature on Linux, Windows and Mac.
+Please use setup-usb.py to install.

 Requirements
 -----------